magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/index.md

 ## Data patch terminology

 * *Data patch* - A class that contains data modification instructions.
-It can have dependencies to other data or schema patches.
+It can have dependencies on other data or schema patches.

-* *Revertable data patch* - A patch that can be reverted during module deinstallation or path deinstallation.
+* *Revertable data patch* - A patch that can be reverted as a module or path is uninstalled or deleted.
 Revertable operations are Data Query Language (DQL) and Data Markup Language (DML) operations: INSERT, UPDATE.

-**Note to reviewer** _Make sure I spelled out the meaning of DQL and DML correctly._

 * *Migration* - A type of non-revertable data patch that can be applied, but not reverted.
 Any complex operation, such as one that contains an application layer (for example, Collections or Serializers) is non-revertable.
 SQL delete operations are non-revertable because they can cause triggering.